 Destin and Fort Walton Beach, Florida, are major vacation and golf destinations.
-The main draw is that these two cities have more than 24 miles of beachfront on Florida's Emerald Coast, where the Gulf is a beautiful bluish green, the sand is like soft sugar, and the seafood is delectable.
+The main draw is that these two cities have more than 24 miles of beachfront on Florida's Emerald Coast, where the Gulf is a beautiful turquoise color, the sand is sugar-soft, and the seafood is delectable.
 For golfers, there's even more.
 These two coastal cities boast great golf weather most of the year, more than 1,100 holes of golf set on some of the finest courses in Florida, and several dozen hotels, resorts, and time-shares that offer a variety of fine lodging.

 01 of 09